 - Description of the property (including quantity and condition).

 - Acquisition cost and date (if not known, estimate and so indicate).

 - Estimated fair market value (including date of estimate and name of estimator).

 - Justification for conducting a negotiated sale.

 All reports are due to the Director, Personal Property Management Policy Division (MAD), Office of Governmentwide Policy, GSA Washington, DC 20405.

-In order to promote accountability and support transparency in the management of Federal Government Personal Property, GSA collects, analyzes, and publishes the Federal Personal Property Open Data Set.
+In order to promote and support support transparency in the management of Federal Government Personal Property, GSA collects, analyzes, and publishes the Federal Personal Property Open Data Set.

-GSA has created a data visualization tool The Federal Personal Property Nonfederal Recipients Tool that enables a more robust look into the transfer and disposal of Federal personal property.
-The tool pulls data from two sources – the agency itself when the transaction is conducted by the agency without GSA facilitation, or from GSA in those situations where GSA facilitates or manages the transfer, such as when GSA transfers property to a state or local entity under the Federal donation program.
+GSA has created a data visualization map to view a subset of the Federal Personal Property Nonfederal Recipients data.
+This subset contains the surplus donation data and the Computers for Learning (CFL) donation data by Federal agency given within each state.
+The data was pulled form two sources - the agency itself when the transaction is conducted by the agency without GSA facilitation, or from GSA in those situations where GSA facilitates or manages the transfer, such as when GSA transfers property to a state or local entity under the Federal donation program.